min2ha/ukwa-site/content/target/45093/index.en.md

   "subject": null
 }

-# Guardian, the: Rio 2016: Olympic boxing tournament hit by corruption allegations

 Judges and referees alleged to be involved in manipulating draws and bouts while the AIBA defends its conduct and dismisses allegations as ‘rumours’.